j127/Cattail/README.rst

 The plant that does everything.

-Personal scripts for common tasks with Git, etc. A work in progress.
+Personal scripts for common tasks with projects.
+A work in progress.

 TODO: lots of things